agarciduenas/Fraud_Bot/README.md

 The platform used to create and run the code was Visual Studio.
 (https://visualstudio.microsoft.com/)

-Once the program installed on your computer, open the file located in the
+Once the program installed on your computer, open the file located in the predicting_fraud_transactions folder and run the code.

 ---